If you have health and fitness goals (even modest ones) and exercise at least two times a week, then supplementing with creatine can help you.

 - Check the quality of the raw materials and manufacturing standards.

-For the gold standard of creatine monohydrate, look no further than Kion Creatine.
+For the gold standard of creatine monohydrate, look no further than Kion Creatine, and check out what world-class runner Enoch has to say about its efficacy:

 What Makes Kion Creatine Different?

-Kion Creatine is made with 100% Creapure®, one of the purest, highest quality forms of creatine monohydrate available on the market.
+Kion Creatine is made with 100% Creapure®, one of the purest, highest quality forms of creatine monohydrate available on the market—the "gold standard" of creatine.

 How to Use Creatine: Your Questions Answered